wp-plugins/easy-custom-auto-excerpt/readme.txt

 == Screenshots ==

 1. Easy to configure, word lenght and where to do the excerpt.
+Plus you can show or not to show image on excerpt !
 2. Easy Custom Auto Excerpt on action.

 == Changelog ==
+= 1.00 =
+* Add option to keep / preserve the image
+* Excerpt now preserve word

 = 0.92 =
 * Custom Read More Text